 These are probably not the same people as over 30 years ago, but there is a certain reputation in play we hope they are careful to maintain.

 As far as racing games go, Codemasters helped build this genre into what it is today, with its lineup including classics such as TOCA Touring Car Championship, Colin McRae Rally 2, Colin McRae Dirt and the list goes on and on.

-Onrush is coming in Summer 2018 for PlayStation 4 and Xbox One, and will be published by Deep Silver, the company bought by Koch Media, which in turn was bought by THQ Nordic .
+Onrush is coming in Summer 2018 for PlayStation 4 and Xbox One, and will be published by Deep Silver, the company bought by Koch Media, which in turn was .
 Well, nice start Deep Silver.
 This may also explain why the trailer is cut together from in-game footage.